kaseyq/model-service/README.md

 # Model Service Project

 This project implements a WebSocket-based TCP server for AI model inference, supporting models like `minicpm-o_2_6` and `codellama-13b` with CUDA acceleration.
-It runs on a NAS-NVR Ubuntu server with an NVIDIA GPU (24 GB VRAM, CUDA 12.4) and is deployed using Docker.
-The setup includes configuration files, Python scripts, adapters, and a symlink for model weights to optimize storage.
+It is deployed using Docker on a Linux system with an NVIDIA GPU.
+The setup includes configuration files, Python scripts, adapters, and symlinks for model weights to optimize storage.

 ## Project Overview
 - **Purpose**: Serve AI models for inference via a WebSocket API, supporting audio (`minicpm-o_2_6`) and causal language models (`codellama-13b`).
-- **Environment**: Ubuntu server with Python 3.12.3 (host), CUDA 12.4, NVIDIA driver 550.144.03, Docker 28.1.1.
+- **Environment**: Linux with Python 3.10 (container), CUDA, NVIDIA GPU, Docker.
-- **Deployment**: Dockerized using `docker-compose.yml` and a `Dockerfile` with Python 3.10 (Ubuntu 22.04).
+- **Deployment**: Dockerized using `docker-compose.yml` and a `Dockerfile`.
 - **Key Features**:
   - Model weights stored externally and linked via symlinks to `./storage`.
   - No-cloud policy: Local model weights and dependencies.
-  - Git integration with SSH authentication (`git@github.com:kaseyq/model-service.git`).
+  - Git integration with SSH authentication.

 ## File Structure and Purpose
 | File/Directory | Purpose |